Illustration: Jarred Briggs

 The initiative is just one example of McCAIS building partnerships with off-campus players in the AI realm.

 “We’re developing a relationship with the global grassroots organization Women in AI,” says Kolaczyk.
-“We’re in the later stages of developing the framework for an eternal affiliates program.
+“We’re in the later stages of developing the framework for an external affiliates program.
 Essentially, we would be creating an industry sandbox, where you could sit down at a table with your peers and with experts from academia and other sectors to talk about [issues associated with AI].”

 While Farnadi has spent much of her career identifying the risks associated with poorly designed AI technologies, that doesn’t mean she sees AI itself as a negative force.